-In late 2017, we submitted the NDA for oliceridine to the FDA and on November 2, 2018, the FDA issued a CRL related to the NDA.
+In late 2017, we submitted the NDA for oliceridine to the FDA and in November 2018, the FDA issued a CRL related to the NDA.
 In the CRL, the FDA requested additional clinical data on the QT interval and indicated that the submitted safety database was not of adequate size for the proposed labeling at a maximum daily dose of 40 mg.
 The FDA also requested certain additional nonclinical data and validation reports.
-On January 28, 2019, we announced the receipt of the official Type A meeting minutes from the FDA regarding the CRL wherein the FDA agreed that the submitted safety database will support labeling at a maximum daily dose of 27 mg.
-The FDA also agreed that we can conduct a study in healthy volunteers to collect the requested QT interval data and that the study should include placebo- and positive-control arms.
-We have submitted a detailed protocol and statistical analysis plan to the FDA for the healthy volunteer study and, following receipt of FDA feedback, anticipate initiating the study in the first half of 2019.
-To address remaining items in the CRL, the FDA indicated that we should include supporting nonclinical data related to the characterization of the 9662 metabolite and the remaining product validation reports when we resubmit the oliceridine NDA.
+In January 2019, we announced the receipt of the official Type A meeting minutes from the FDA regarding the CRL wherein the FDA agreed that the submitted safety database would support labeling at a maximum daily dose of 27 mg.
+The FDA also agreed that we could conduct a study in healthy volunteers to collect the requested QT interval data and that the study should include placebo- and positive-control arms.
+We submitted a detailed protocol and analysis plan to the FDA and received feedback from the FDA on key design elements for the study and analysis plan.
+To address remaining items in the CRL, the FDA indicated that we should include supporting nonclinical data related to the characterization of the 9662 metabolite and the remaining method validation report in our resubmission of the NDA for oliceridine.